nrgapple/dark-theme-unity/README.md

 6. Open Unity!

-## Working with the registry in cmd
+## Working with the registry in Powershell

 https://blog.netwrix.com/2018/09/11/how-to-get-edit-create-and-delete-registry-keys-with-powershell/